gaolaowai/ElixirHTM/README.md

 ## TODO:
 1. Better format responses from http server.
 Right now, it's concatenating.
 Could format output as JSON, make it nicer and API friendly.
 2. TM part of HTM.
-Just need to add bursting handler for handle_cast for columns to choose other columns connections at random.
-Wednesday.
+Just need to add bursting handler for handle_cast for columns to choose other columns connections at random. --> DONE!
 3. Write some basic tests.
 That would be nice.
 4. Create some nicer abstractions, such as ability to spawn multiple pools, better WebUI, etc.